Cécile Sorel

-Céline Émilie Seurre (7 September 1873 in Paris – 3 September 1966 in Trouville-sur-Mer), known as Cécile Sorel or the Comtesse de Ségur by marriage, was a French comic actress.
+Céline Émilie Seurre (7 September 1873 – 3 September 1966), known as Cécile Sorel or the Comtesse de Ségur by marriage, was a French comic actress.
 She enjoyed great popularity and was known for her extravagant costumes.

 Biography

 Sorel was attracted to the theater at an early age, studying with Louis-Arsène Delaunay and Marie Favart.
 In 1899, she began her career at the Odéon and then, in 1901, became a member of the Comédie-Française, where she specialized in playing a stock character known as the "grande coquette".
 She was especially well known for her portrayal of Célimène in The Misanthrope.
 In 1904, she became the 339th "Sociétaire de la Comédie-Française" and remained with the theater until 1933.